 Dwelling, Single Family: Housing that is maintained and used as a single dwelling unit.
 Even though a dwelling unit may share one or more walls with another dwelling unit, it is a single family residence if it has direct access to a street or common space and does not share heating facilities, hot water equipment, nor any other essential facility or service with any other dwelling unit.
 This definition includes modular homes which are functionally and aesthetically similar to site-built homes.
 Manufactured homes as defined in this Ordinance are considered single family dwellings.

 Easement: A grant by the property owner of the use of a portion of the land by the public, or by one or more persons or corporations for a specific purpose.
 An easement may be granted for the purpose of constructing and maintaining walkways, roadways, individual sewage treatment systems, utilities, drainage, driveway, or other uses.

+Energy Conversion Facility: Any electric, gas, or other liquid conversion facility that is regulated by the Public Service Commission under NDCC Chapter 49-22 or 49-22.1.

 Existing Use or Structure: Any structure or use in place and operational on or before the adoption of this Land Development Code.
 Such structures or uses are assumed to be in existence legally and in conformance with then-applicable requirements but may or may not conform to all of the applicable requirements of this Land Development code.